ujeshmaurya/Concurrent_Parallel_Programming/README.md

 # Concurrent_Parallel_Programming
-Important assignments and their solutions for the course: Concurrent and Parallel programming (B.Tech, CSE, MNIT)
+Important assignments and their solutions for the course: Concurrent and Parallel programming (B.Tech, CSE, MNIT (2015-2019))

 Week - 2:
 Q.2 Write a program for matrix multiplication using pthread_join().
 No mutex should be used.